Refreshed Volvo S90, V90 snag mild-hybrid power and a few design tweaks

 furthers the S90 sedan's and V90 wagon's tradition as handsome things.
 The Swedish automaker on Friday revealed refreshed versions of its largest sedan and its big wagon, though it's not entirely clear how much will translate to the US.

 The announcement covers all areas where Volvo does business, so don't count on everything for us Yanks, specifically, the availability of mild-hybrid powertrains.
 Volvo didn't immediately return Roadshow's request for comment on specific US-spec changes.

-We're not totally left out in America, though, since numerous vehicles are available with a.
+We're not totally left out in America, though, since numerous vehicles are available with a plug-in hybrid option.

 If the hybrid tech doesn't come to the US, we'll likely see the same T6 and T8 models stick around for the S90.
 The former packs a 2.0-liter turbo-four, while the T8 combines a supercharger and a turbocharger with a 2.0-liter in-line-four engine.
 The V90 offers just a T5 specification, which houses a 2.0-liter turbo-four.

 Aside from the mechanical changes, the S90 and V90 receive a few brush strokes' worth of cosmetic updates.
 The front ends sport new fog lights, and new rear bumper designs are included.
 Meanwhile, the V90 and